 The Chief Actuary is a Fellow of the Institute and Faculty of Actuaries employed by ISL, who provides reports directly to the ILUK Board.
-The Actuarial Team Function is based at Steve Dixon Associates LLP ("SDA") and provides actuarial services.
+The internal actuarial function is supported by Steve Dixon Associates LLP ("SDA"), an external actuarial consultancy.